-Stephanie is currently pursuing a certificate in Montessori leadership through Loyola University Maryland.
+Stephanie received her certificate in Montessori Administration in 2022 from the Association Montessori Internationale and is currently pursuing a certificate in Montessori leadership through the Whole School Leadership Institute.
 She is an Arizona native with a B.A. and M.A. in English Literature from Arizona State University.
 After working in higher education at the Corcoran College of Art + Design and the George Washington University, Stephanie became a mom to ToTH student Leli.
 In her spare time she plays the violin in the Capital City Symphony.
 Together with ToTH’s three founders, Stephanie serves on ToTH’s Board, which is responsible for ToTH’s longer term vision, planning and sustainability.

 Ila Furman, Admissions Director

 Ila joined ToTH in 2015.
 She manages admissions and enrollment for the school and is usually the first person with whom all prospective families interact.

 As a mother of two young boys and a resident of Navy Yard, Ila has been actively involved in local early childhood programs, including serving on the board of the parent teacher association at her children’s elementary school.
 She was even an early volunteer in ToTH’s start-up in 2012.

 Ila holds a B.A in Art History and Archaeology from Emory University and an M.A. in Art History from the University of Arizona.
 She previously procured art and managed exhibitions in several museums and galleries in Washington, DC.